datavzrd/datavzrd.github.io/src/docs/tutorial.rst

 The report contains a rendered version of the ``data/movies.csv`` table.
 The ``Rated`` column is colored according to the heatmap configuration.
 The report is interactive, meaning that you can, by clicking on corresponding icons on the column headers, sort the table, filter it, hide columns and show summary statistics.
-Also note the "hamburger"-menu at the top right, which offers various view options.
+Also note the so-called "hamburger"-menu at the top right (the button with the three horizontal lines), which offers various view options.
 Take your time to explore the interactive capabilities of this very minimal version of the report.

 .. note::